 - What are your short-term and long-term financial goals?

 - How do you handle impulse purchases or unplanned expenses?

 - Do you have any strategies for managing shared finances and expenses in a relationship?

 Questions about children

 Some people like to take things one step at a time.
 The excitement of marrying someone you love can overwhelm you and make you feel like you want nothing more.
 But eventually, the honeymoon period gets over, and the realities of life set in.
 One such fact is children.
-You should figure out and see if you both are on the same page about having children or how to raise them.
-Ask your partner these questions to understand whether both of you want the same things.
+You should figure out and see if you both are on the same page about family planning.
+Ask your partner these relationship assessment questions to understand whether both of you want the same things.

 - Do you want to have children?